heathermortensen/SkunkGame/README.md

 - [x] Refractor the playGame() method in SkunkApp.java
 - [ ] Input validation
 - [x] Winner must be declared for player points < 100 and tie game (DONE).
-- [ ] 		Missing a Dice.java test class.
+- [ ] 		Missing a TestDice.java JUnit test class.
 Needed for snake eyes test.